-Your city is advised to look to identify more sector-specific problem statements being faced by a particular department and build solutions through efficient and effective use of city data.
+Your city is advised to identify sector-specific problem statements being faced by a particular department and build solutions through efficient and effective use of city data.
+Your city is advised to document thaeir experiences and share with fellow cities insights about their data initiatives.
+This will also help them showcase their improvement on a National platform.
 City to also peruse the various data stories available on smartcities.data.gov.in which may be replicable in certain cases.